oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You will see the Workflows home page:

 {% img blog/workflows-workshop/Workflows_console_main.jpg alt:"Workflows home page" %}{: .center-image }

-## Steps to build your automated email report using Okta Workflows
+## Steps to build automated email report using Okta Workflows
 In this workshop, you will learn how to build an automated email report in Okta Workflows.
 You will learn and complete the following steps to build the automated report:

 - Build your first Workflows flow
 - Set up the flow to run on schedule
-- Call the application API service to retrieve todo items
+- Call the application API to retrieve the todo items
 - Create a todo summary and email the summary
 - Test the flow